codervince/vocab-grid-game/readme.md

 # How to Run
-I have a funky Node servern so:
+Hand rolled Node server, so:

 ```serve -p 3002```